jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 The chief executive may from time to time, on behalf of the Crown, enter into a contract with any community service for the provision, by that community service, of such services as the chief executive considers necessary or desirable for the purposes of enabling the chief executive to carry out any function imposed on the chief executive by or under this Act.

 ### 408 Assessment of community services
-(1) Any social worker or other officer of the department authorised by the chief executive may, from time to time, carry out an assessment of a community service for the purpose of assessing—
-  (a) the operation of that community service:
+(1) The chief executive may, from time to time, carry out an assessment of a community service for the purpose of assessing— (a) the operation of that community service:
   (b) the standard of the services being provided by that service:
   (c) the practices and procedures applying in respect of the service.
-(2) Every social worker or officer of the department who carries out an assessment of a community service under subsection (1) shall prepare a report on that assessment for the chief executive, and a copy of that report shall be supplied by the chief executive to that service.
+(2) The chief executive’s delegate who carries out an assessment of a community service under subsection (1) shall prepare a report on that assessment for the chief executive, and a copy of that report shall be supplied by the chief executive to that service.

 ### 409 Powers of person carrying out assessment of community service
-(1) For the purpose of carrying out an assessment of a community service under section 408, a social worker or other officer of the department authorised by the chief executive may—
+(1) For the purpose of carrying out an assessment of a community service under section 408, the chief executive’s delegate or an officer of the department authorised by the chief executive may—
   (a) at any reasonable time enter any premises that are occupied by the service and inspect any part of those premises:
   (b) interview any officer or employee of the service:
   (c) communicate with any person to whom the service is providing, or has provided, any service:
   (d) examine any documents or records that are held by the service and that relate to the provision by that service of any service to which the approval granted under section 403 relates.
-(2) Every social worker or officer shall give reasonable notice of that person's intention to enter any premises pursuant to subsection (1)﻿(a) to the service concerned.
+(2) A person intending to enter any premises must give reasonable notice of his or her intention to do so to the service concerned.
-(3) Every social worker or officer shall, on entering any premises under this section, and when requested at any subsequent time, produce—
-  (a) evidence of that person's authority to enter the premises; and (b) evidence of that person's identity.
+(3) The person must, on entering any premises under this section, and when requested at any subsequent time, produce— (a) evidence of that person's authority to enter the premises; and (b) evidence of that person's identity.
-(4) Any social worker or officer who is carrying out an assessment under section 408 may at any time be accompanied by such other person or persons (including a medical practitioner) as may be necessary to carry out the assessment.
+(4) The person who is carrying out an assessment under section 408 may at any time be accompanied by such other person or persons (including a medical practitioner) as may be necessary to carry out the assessment.

 ## Part 9 — Commissioner for Children